-\\ It must be noted that while the average length of stay on the DDRR is currently estimated at nearly 2.5 years, many of these individuals have very low scores and are receiving early intervention, school and/or grant-funded supports, or other community services.
+\\\ It must be noted that while the average length of stay on the DDRR is currently estimated at nearly 4 years, many of these individuals have very low scores and are receiving early intervention, school and/or grant-funded supports, or other community services.
 They may be on the DDRR for an extended period of time because their need for expanded supports is not acute.

-For the individuals removed from the waitlist during FY 2017 (7/1/2016 - 6/30/2017) for the reason of "selected for the waiver" the average number of months on the waiver (number of months from first survey to removed date) is 23.9 months.
-37 out of 45 participants spent less than 2 years on the DDRR.
+For the 61 individuals removed from the waitlist during FY 2019 (7/1/2018 - 6/30/2019) for the reason of "selected for the waiver" the average number of months on the waiver (number of months from first survey to removed date) is 38 months.